Anti-DreamBooth: Protecting users from personalized text-to-image synthesis: Problem

 \subsection{Problem definition}

-DreamBooth is a powerful tool to generate photo-realistic outputs of a target instance with rich context beyond the range of reference samples.
-With such an impressive capacity, DreamBooth can be a double-edged sword.
+As a powerful tool to generate photo-realistic outputs of a target instance, DreamBooth can be a double-edged sword.
 When misused, it can generate harmful images toward the target individual.
 To mitigate this phenomenon, we propose to craft an imperceptible perturbation added to each user's image that can disrupt the finetuned DreamBooth models to generate distorted images with noticeable artifacts.
 We define the problem formally below.

 Denote $\mathcal{X}$ as the set of images of the person to protect.
 For each image $x \in \mathcal{X}$, we add an adversarial perturbation $\delta$ and publish the modified image $x' = x + \delta$, while keeping the original one private.
 The published image set is called $\mathcal{X}'$.
 An adversary can collect a small image set of that person $\mathcal{X}'_{db} = \{x^{(i)} + \delta^{(i)} \}_{i=1}^{N_{db}} \subset \mathcal{X}'$.
 He then uses that set as a reference to finetune a text-to-image generator $\epsilon_{\theta}$, following the DreamBooth algorithm, to get the optimal hyper-parameters $\theta^*$.
 The general objective is to optimize the adversarial noise $\Delta_{db} = \{\delta^{(i)}\}_{i=1}^{N_{db}}$ that minimizes the personalized generation ability of that DreamBooth model: